-Associate Professor of Theater and Dance, and Chair of the Department of Theater and Dance
+Associate Professor of Theater and Dance, Director of Theater and Chair of the Department of Theater and Dance

 Laura Hope joined the faculty at Whitman College as chair of the Department of Theater and Dance in 2020.
 She has a doctorate in performance studies from the University of California, Davis.
 Her primary research interests are in new play and musical development, directing, dramaturgy and Irish theater.